-What if one photo could become twenty-two different storybooks?
+What if one photo could become twenty-five different storybooks?

 Same boy.
 Same cat.
 Same forest.
 Completely different stories.